phynet/Xcode-Markdown-Renderer/README.md

 # Xcode-Markdown-Renderer

-This is easier than you think:
+This is easier than you think, clone this project and:

-1) just type
+1) just type your file project name adding the plist

      touch myProject.xcodeproj/.xcodesamplecode.plist